My under eyes are so puffy.

-Perhaps obvious but try for more restful sleep.
-Help yourself by making sure you are not looking at screens too soon before you hit the pillow.
-Phone and laptop screens have a blue light which mimics the daytime, making it hard for our sleep hormone to kick in and do its job.
+More restful and longer sleep is what I need.
+Too much screen time before hitting the pillow.
+Apparently phone and laptop screens have a blue light that mimics the daytime, making it hard for our sleep hormone to kick in and do its job.

 Avoid caffeine in the afternoon and evenings.
 Herbal teas help with hydration and many of them are booming with benefits.

 Can I fake a full eight hours?
 That’s what I’m going for. x